arunpshankar/DeepDocCrawler/README.md

 2. Drop your Vertex AI project-specific service account key JSON file into the `credentials` folder.

 🚫 **Important**: Never commit your service account key or any other sensitive information to the repository.
 Ensure the `credentials` folder is added to your `.gitignore` file.

-## 🤝 Contributing

-Guidelines for contributing to DocDive.

-## 📜 License

-Specify the type of license (e.g., MIT, Apache).